 Contact: anna@annagower.com

-Anna is a freelance music education consultant with a wealth of experience as an teacher, adviser, project manager, academic and strategic leader.
+Anna has a wealth of experience as an teacher, adviser, project manager, academic and strategic leader.
+She is an experienced classroom music teacher, currently working full time at the amazing St Andrews International School, Bangkok.

 Anna’s key skills include: